 Turner’s House Trust intends to restore Sandycombe Lodge and make it available for all as a living reminder of J.M.W.
 Turner’s life in Twickenham and its influence on his art; 2013 marked the bicentenary of this building, a three-dimensional work by an artist renowned in his time and celebrated internationally today.

 The house has had unsympathetic additions and is in a run-down condition.
 Turner’s House Trust intends to restore it to its original appearance and make it a monument to Turner in Twickenham.
 Once restored, the house will open to the public and allow visitors to explore a small but beautiful building, with fascinating stories to tell”

 For more information on the history and restoration of Sandycombe Lodge, and the Turner’s House Trust, go here.
 You can also find information, including drawings, on Butler & Hegarty’s web site, the project’s architects, here.

-Below is a small selection of the work that I made over the two days that I spent in the house.
+Below is a small selection of the work that I made over the two days that I spent in the house, followed by some behind the scenes images.
 More work can be found here.

 Images shown courtesy of Turner’s House Trust.

 Below are some behind the scenes images showing the ALPA 12 MAX with HR Alpagon 32mm f4 SB17 lens combo that was used for all of the photographs.
 The MBP tethering set up shows Inovativ’s excellent Digiplate Pro set up.